 I suffered from occasional but painful migraines, red bumps up and down my arms, geographic tongue and cold sores, feeling lightheaded and shaky between meals, low iron levels, etc. All of these things cleared up after I started eating strictly gluten-free.

-If only doctors knew to look for celiac disease sooner, or we had better early detection methods in place, we might be able to prevent more serious conditions from developing as a result of undiagnosed celiac disease.
+If only doctors knew to look for celiac disease sooner, or we had better early detection methods in place, we might be able to prevent more serious conditions from developing.

 12. Do you have to eat gluten-free if you don’t have celiac disease?

-People follow the gluten-free diet for a variety of reasons.
+People follow a gluten-free diet for a variety of reasons.
 If you have celiac disease, a gluten-free diet is a must.
 The same goes for those with non-celiac gluten sensitivity.

-While gluten sensitivity is not as understood or researched as a disorder, it’s a real disorder affecting many people every day.
-And the only treatment option is a gluten-free diet.
+While gluten sensitivity is not as understood or researched as a disorder, it’s a real disorder affecting millions of people every day.
+The only treatment for gluten sensitivity is a strict gluten-free diet.

 Remember, nobody is following a strict gluten-free diet for fun.
 Many of my gluten-sensitive friends have a worse reaction to gluten than me.
 The only people who eat gluten-free that I know of do it to feel better or for medically necessary reasons.